About Clinical Pilates

 - Improved posture, strength, balance and control

-- Reduced pain and ability to manage your injury
+- The ability to manage and recover from your injury

 - Correction of poor mechanics that underlie your injury